houjingl/reversiGame/README.md

 ## How the Computer Player Algorithm Works

 The algorithm for the computer player in this Reversi game uses a **minimax-inspired heuristic evaluation** to decide its moves.
-While it does not implement a full-fledged AI with deep recursive search due to simplicity, it follows a structured approach to make competitive moves.
 Here's a step-by-step breakdown:

 1. **Enumerating Legal Moves**:
    - The computer first scans the entire board to identify all possible legal moves it can make.
 A move is legal if it satisfies the game rule of flanking at least one opponent piece in any direction.